Norlock/neo-api-rs/src/search/async-in-dyn-dispatch.md

 unsafe impl Send for Diffuse {}

-/// Will execute part and act like a chain where every part will use try_read / try_write pub type TaskResult<'a> = Pin<Box<dyn Future<Output = ()> + Send + 'a>>;
+pub type TaskResult<'a> = Pin<Box<dyn Future<Output = ()> + Send + 'a>>;

 pub trait ExecuteTask: Send {